juanneilson/machine-learning/projects/capstone/capstone_report.md

 * **Point of view variation:** Different points of view for the same hand gesture generates different images
 * **Posture variation** There are a large number of postures that the same hand can use to represent a single gesture.

 The algorithm should work well on different conditions, so the training and testing datasets should reflect this noisy environments.
 For this purpose there's the need of using a lot of samples from different sources.
-The selected databases are:
+The selected databases were:

 * A subset of the **SenseZ3D** static hand gesture dataset [4, 5], which contains 30 images of different hand gestures from each of 4 subjects in webcam similar situations.
 The proposed subset contains just the gestures of Rock-Paper-Scissors (G1, G2 and G5)
 * A **specially made** dataset with the webcam images.
-Originally this dataset had a very similar structure to the **SenseZ3D** but it was necessary to
+Originally this dataset had a very similar structure to the **SenseZ3D** (subject balanced) but it was necessary to made it simpler (see below on **Specially Made Dataset** details).
+The used database has some images from 13 subjects but mostly has images from me under different conditions.

 The following table shows some samples from this datasets